oengchihea/snake_project/README.md

 2 / setup your environment  to make sure it in command prompt.

-    + here the link for setup the environment and install pygame in command prompt: https://youtu.be/EKjALzLLgVs?si=LSvAQhHMzZVrU4gu don't forget to copy my file in this GIT (myenv, _pycache_) and exact it to our folders.
+    + here the link for setup the environment and install pygame in command prompt: https://youtu.be/EKjALzLLgVs?si=LSvAQhHMzZVrU4gu don't forget to copy my folder in this GIT (myenv, _pycache_) and exact it to our folders.
 # contact

 oeng chihea via email : chihea.oeng22@kit.edu.kh